Shooter (2007 film): Development

 The novel Point of Impact was in development first at Universal and later at Paramount for twelve years, with seven screenwriters attempting many adaptations.
 The author Stephen Hunter also tried to adapt the book but was put off by the experience and disconnected himself from the process.
 In 2000, William Friedkin agreed to direct the film with Tommy Lee Jones starring as Bob Lee Swagger.
-However, the writers were unable to complete a script, and Friedkin and Jones to decide to make The Hunted (2003) instead.
+However, the writers were unable to complete a script, and Friedkin and Jones decided to make The Hunted (2003) instead.
 That film incorporated many of Friedkin's ideas for Shooter, and its protagonist L.T.
 Bonham was also based on Jones's planned portrayal of Swagger.
 Friedkin expressed interest in additionally directing Shooter as a sequel to The Hunted, but ultimately did not.

 Jonathan Lemkin read the book and some of the previous drafts and was able to avoid repeating some of the same mistakes.
 Lemkin updated the story away from the original post Vietnam setting, and restructured the story bringing the main event to the end of the first act, and to cut the multiple plot lines down to just the A story.
 His page 1 rewrite of the screenplay attracted Wahlberg and Fuqua, and on his second draft, the film got the green light to go into production.
 Unusual for a screenplay with such a long development process and multiple rewrites, Lemkin retained sole credit after Writers Guild of America arbitration.

 Locations

 Most of the film was shot on location in New Westminster, Kamloops, Mission, Ashcroft and Cache Creek in British Columbia, Canada.
 For example, Swagger's escape was filmed in New Westminster along the Fraser River, standing in for the Delaware River.
 The car chase that ends when it plunged into the river was filmed down 6th Street and off the Westminster Quay.
 The following scene of Swagger clinging to the side of a dredger was also filmed on the Fraser River near the Pattullo Bridge.

 The assassination scenes were filmed in Independence National Historical Park in front of Independence Hall in Philadelphia.
-The sniper location was created from using the exteriors of the church steeple at the junction of New Street and North 4th Street and combining them with an elevated view from another building to create a fictional vista of the park.
+The sniper location was created using the exteriors of the church steeple at the junction of New Street and North 4th Street and combining them with an elevated view from another building to create a fictional vista of the park.
 The final scene was in Mammoth Lakes, California, in the lakes basin.

 The mountaintop confrontation was shot on the glaciers of Rainbow Mountain, near the resort town of Whistler, British Columbia.